CONTENT WARNING: This article contains mentions of suicide and rape.

 “There was a balcony above the inn we were staying in and I just let the rain come down.
 It was just such a good feeling, romanticizing that moment.
 No one was there to see or perceive it except myself,” Taebi said.

-The act of “romanticizing your life” has become a huge trend on social media over the last couple years, encouraging people to appreciate the mundane parts of their everyday routines or to enjoy quiet moments alone.
+huge trend on social media over the last couple years, encouraging people to appreciate the mundane parts of their everyday routines or to enjoy quiet moments alone.

-The hashtag #romanticizinglife has 30.3 million views on TikTok as of February 2023, as creators document the aesthetically pleasing versions of their commutes to work, morning routines and quiet Friday nights in.
+#romanticizinglife has 30.3 million views on TikTok as of February 2023, as creators document the aesthetically pleasing versions of their commutes to work, morning routines and quiet Friday nights in.

 For Taebi, this need for romanticizing her life has become even more apparent as she’s grown older.